-MENU Soups \$5 Prayers Tuscan Bean Soup or Pea & Mint (GF) or Tomato (GF) Fr Andrew and Srs Maree and John will continue to pray 1 Evening Meals (Serves 2) The Sunday readings and prayers of the faithful will be on the bulletins Cottage Pie \$12 www.ballarat.catholic.org.au has a number of helpful re- Vegetarian Lasagne (GF) \$12 \$12 sources Chicken Fried Rice \$12 \$10 Mass on Television Mass for You at Home Chicken Fheu Rice 6am Sunday on Channel 10 Tuna, Tomato & Cheese Pasta Bake Bulletins will be prepared weekly Deserts Some bulletins will be hand delivered Apple Crumble (serves 2) \$8 Bulletins will be emailed to those who have given us your addresses Bulletins can be found on the parish websites Biscuit Dough (8 biscuits) \$5 • If you miss out on all of those options, bulletins can be collected from the doors of the parish offices.
-Food Donations Thank you so much for the food donations.
-We are stocked up on pasta, tined apple, tinned Tomato, and UHT milk.
-Thank you for the lemons too :-) Profit from the Café We have donated \$1000 to the Emergency Relief Team.
+Evening Meals (Serves 2)

+Cottage Pie \$12

+Vegetarian Lasagne (GF) \$12

+Chicken Fried Rice \$12

+Tuna, Tomato & Cheese Pasta Bake \$10

+Deserts

+Apple Crumble (serves 2) \$8

+Biscuit Dough (8 biscuits) \$5

+Arrangements during Stage 3 Restrictions

+Masses and Funerals

+All public Masses have been cancelled for now.
+The churches are closed Funerals in our parishes will be at the cemeteries with a maximum of 10 people Prayers Fr Andrew and Srs Maree and John will continue to pray for the intentions of parishioners The Sunday readings and prayers of the faithful will be on

+the bulletins www.ballarat.catholic.org.au has a number of helpful resources

+Mass on Television Mass for You at Home

+6am Sunday on Channel 10

+Bulletins Bulletins will be prepared weekly

+Some bulletins will be hand delivered

+Food Donations

+Thank you so much for the food donations.
+We are

+stocked up on pasta, tined apple, tinned Tomato, and UHT milk.
+Thank you for the lemons too :-)

+Profit from the Café

+We have donated \$1000 to the Emergency Relief Team.
 This money will be used for meal & fuel vouchers for individuals and families in need.
+It may also be needed for emergency accommodation

+MASKS

-It may also be needed for emergency accommodation MASKS Huge thanks again to Jenny (Ararat Rotary) and her team of ladies for the next batch of masks.
+Huge thanks again to Jenny (Ararat Rotary) and her team of ladies for the next batch of masks.
 We have given another 60 to the Emergency Relief Team.
 These will be distributed to the homeless and those who can't afford a material mask.
-We are also working closely with Marilyn and the team Vinnies.
+We are also working closely with Marilyn and the team

+Vinnies.